ministryofjustice/hale-platform/opt/lua/README.md

-# Hale Firewall
+# Hale OpenResty modules — Firewall & Page Cache

-Per-IP request rate limiting that runs inside nginx (OpenResty) and shares state via Redis.
+Two independent subsystems run inside nginx (OpenResty) and share state via
+Redis:

+- **Firewall** ([firewall/](firewall/)) — per-IP request rate limiting.
   Rules and config are edited from WordPress admin; decisions are taken on the request hot path in Lua; an audit stream records what was blocked and why.
+Redis **db0**.
+- **Page cache** ([pagecache/](pagecache/)) — full-page HTML cache.
+Serves
+  anonymous GET responses straight from Redis, skipping PHP entirely on a HIT; invalidated per-URL by the WordPress purge mu-plugin on publish.
+  Redis **db1**.

+They share one connection-pool factory ([redis_pool.lua](redis_pool.lua)) and nothing else: separate logical Redis databases, separate keepalive pools, separate kill-switches (`FIREWALL_ENABLED` / `PAGECACHE_ENABLED`).
+Both **fail open** — if Redis is down, the firewall is effectively off and the page cache falls through to PHP; a Redis outage must never take the site down.

-This README is the **single source of truth** for how the firewall is wired together.
+This README is the **single source of truth** for how both subsystems are wired together.
 Per-file headers may go into more depth on particular concerns, but if you only read one document, read this one.

 ---

 ## Contents

+**Firewall**
 1. [What it does](#what-it-does)
 2. [The firewall contract](#the-firewall-contract)
 3. [Architecture at a glance](#architecture-at-a-glance)